 Videos directly related to completing a task at hand.
 Examples of such content may be: How to install a door latch, or how to operate a particular tool or appliance.

 Vidoes explaining the function of a necessary product or service.

 Even instructional and product videos can be overused.
-Video for entertainment is not acceptable and is forbidden.
+All video for entertainment is unacceptable.

 Evil Music, as defined by the conference report addendum, can be stored, played, and copied on many types of devices from very basic cell phones to laptop computers.
 Using any technology/device for these purposes is not acceptable.
 Also see section on Music Piracy under Legality.